neuronets/nobrainer/README.md

 #### GPU support

 The _Nobrainer_ containers with GPU support use CUDA 10, which requires Linux NVIDIA drivers `>=410.48`.
+These drivers are not included in the container.

 ```
 $ docker pull kaczmarj/nobrainer:latest-gpu